TeamMH/minehut.xyz/pages/contribute.md

 ## How to contribute

-You can contribute to minehut.xyz by making a [pull request at our GitHub](https://github.com/TeamMH/minehutxyz).
+You can contribute to minehut.xyz by making a [pull request at our GitHub](https://github.com/TeamMH/minehut.xyz).
 You will need a GitHub account for this.

 ## How to make a pull request

-To make a pull request, you need to make a fork of the **minehutxyz** repository.
+To make a pull request, you need to make a fork of the **minehut.xyz** repository.

 To fork the repository, click the `Fork` button at the top right of the page.